CumulusNetworks/docs/content/cumulus-netq-43/Manage-Configuration/User-Management/SSO-Authentication.md

     {{<figure src="/images/netq/netq-mgmt-sso-oauth-config-enabled-330.png" alt="sso configuration card with enabled status" width="200">}}

 After an admin has configured and enabled SSO, users logging in for the first time can {{<link title="Access the NetQ UI" text="sign up for SSO">}}.

+Admins can also provide users with an SSO signup URL: *https://netq.nvidia.com/signup?organization=SSO_Organization*

+The SSO organization you entered during the configuration will replace *SSO_Organization* in the URL.

 {{</tab>}}